SnailPJW/NTUH-API-DEV/README.md

 ### 1. Usage:
 - Update the api version (sync with the git tag):

+	- step 1: adding the corresponding git tag:

+		``git tag -a v1.x.x -m 'the tag for the version number 1.x.x``

+	- step 2: updated the latest number (with tag) to the source code

-		python main.py version_update	// updated the version if necessary
+		``python main.py version_update	// updated the version if necessary``

 - Generate the apipary.apib from latest apib files: